jaywhj/mkdocs-materialx/docs/setup/setting-up-navigation.md

 ### Keyboard shortcuts

-Material for MkDocs includes several keyboard shortcuts that make it possible to navigate your project documentation via keyboard.
+MaterialX for MkDocs includes several keyboard shortcuts that make it possible to navigate your project documentation via keyboard.
 There are two modes:

 <!-- md:option mode:search -->